-Online hotels giant Booking.com and UK package holiday firm On The Beach have both seen their share price drop 12% in the last seven days.
+Online hotels giant Booking.com and UK package holiday firm On The Beach have both seen their share prices drop in the last seven days.

-Across the Atlantic, both American Airlines and Norwegian Cruise Line, a Miami-based cruise line, saw their share value drop by over 20 per cent this week.
+Across the Atlantic, both American Airlines and Norwegian Cruise Line, a Miami-based cruise line, saw their share values plummet this week.

 In China, the effects have been even more pronounced.
-Trip.com, a Chinese online travel site which also owns flight comparison site Skyscanner, has seen a 13 per cent drop in its share price this week.
+Trip.com, a Chinese online travel site which also owns flight comparison site Skyscanner, has dropped like a stone.

 The reason for this should be obvious.
 Airlines and cruise ships take tourists and business people across the world.